Primed for Alliant 2

 ActioNet understands we have a corporate responsibility to efficiently and effectively deliver value to our customers while supporting the environment.
 We encourage and support our employees participation in green initiatives.
 From recycling at home and the office to commuter benefits for use of public transportation.

 We pledge to seek improvements to reduce our direct and indirect environmental emissions footprint and reduce greenhouse gas emissions by 15% no later than 2025.
-Our baseline emissions report will be available in 2020.
+Our baseline emissions report is available from 2019.

 About Alliant 2